miriammatthiessen/digital-garden-jekyll-template/_pages/index.md

   Welcome to my digital garden. <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
 </p>

-You can find my photos [here](https://miriamatthiessen.tumblr.com/).
+You can find my photoss [here](https://miriamatthiessen.tumblr.com/).

 <style>